Abde1rahman1/FantasyAPI/README.md

   - Create a new team with a list of players.
   - Update an existing team with new player information.
   - Delete a team by ID.
+  - Retrieve details of the team with the highest total points

 - **Player Management:**
   - Retrieve all players sorted by points.